icmutualaid/icma-website/README.md

 ## We leave no one behind.

 Inaccessible is never "good enough for now."
 Our site will always be easy to parse with accessibility and translation software.
+Our specific goal is for the production site to always be fully WCAG 2.1 AA compliant.

 ## We share our skills.

 To that end, we will collaborate on development and operations.

-# About Our Organization

-We are the Iowa City Mutual Aid collective.

-Check our profile [@icmutualaid](https://github.com/icmutualaid) if you want to get in contact.

-## Our Mission

-We work to meet the survival needs of people whom our systems continue to fail.

-We do this because the conditions in which we are made to live are unjust.
-Our local, state, and national governments all continue to neglect crises and leave people behind.

-We must work toward liberation by meeting needs that are unmet by the capitalist class who control the wealth and the state.